Joohansson/NanoNodeGraphics/README.md

 After configuring you need to restart netdata: `sudo systemctl restart netdata.service`

-The dashboard can also be configured to your own liking: `sudo nano /usr/share/netdata/web/nano.html` For example changing the title, description and url to your dashboard.js.
+The dashboard can also be configured to your own liking: `sudo nano /usr/share/netdata/web/nano.html` For example changing the title, description theme, and url to your dashboard.js.
 This dashboard can be run on any web server or even locally from a pc folder.
 Don't need to be on the same machine as netdata.
 Just link to your dashboard.js and it should work.

 ## Update
 * Go to the NanoNodeGraphics dir and pull from github or make a new clone: `git pull`